 Machines can store and access more data than any one person could—including mind-boggling statistics.
 Using big data, AI could one day identify trends and use that information to arrive at h solutions to previously untenable problems.

-For example, IBM’s Green Horizon Project analyzes environmental data from thousands of sensors and sources to product accurate, evolving weather and pollution forecasts.
-It allows city planners to run “what-if” scenarios and model ways to mitigate environmental impact.
+For example, IBM’s Climate & Sustainability Program uses AI to analyze environmental data from thousands of sensors and sources to discover climate mitigation solutions.
+Their products also allow city planners to run “what-if” scenarios and model ways to mitigate environmental impact.

 And that’s just beginning.
 Exciting environment-oriented innovations are entering the market every day, from self-adjusting smart thermostats to distributed energy grids.